Program #23231

 Please remember to bring headphones for your smart device as these are not provided.

 You may charge your electrical devices on the private plane.
-Please note that these are US and European sockets, not USB.
+Please note that these are U.S. and European sockets, not USB.

 It’s 2/2/2 throughout.

-Comfortable, sturdy shoes with non-slip soles suitable for walking on uneven terrain are important for all excursions.
-Please keep in mind that shorts and jeans are not always acceptable in holy places.
 The Group Leaders will let you know of any specific requirements that may be involved during an excursion in the evening briefing.

-Bring a bathing suit if you plan to swim in hotel pools.
-When packing your carry-on, often a bag with a shoulder strap or a backpack, remember this: In case your checked bag is lost or delayed for a few days, you should have a change of clothing with you.
+When packing your airline carry-on, often a bag with a shoulder strap or a backpack, remember to pack a change of clothing, in case your checked bag is lost or delayed for a few days.

 We recommend that you prepare for a wide variety of temperatures with lightweight clothing that can be easily layered.
 Light cotton and linen clothing are best suited to warm climates.
 Quick-drying fabrics suitable for humid climates are recommended.
 Dress appropriately for visiting religious sites by covering your shoulders and wearing long pants or skirts, and observe local headwear customs.
 Formal wear is not needed at any point during the program.